 Drop 3 Chords

-One of the most common jazz guitar chords, Drop 3 shapes are made with the interval pattern R-7-3-5, with the inversions built up from there.
+One of the most common jazz guitar chords, drop 3 shapes are made with the interval pattern 1-7-3-5, with the inversions built up from there.

-As there’s a bass player on the backing tracks, these Drop 3 shape use the string set 5321 to avoid as many clashes as possible with the bass player.
+As there’s a bass player on the backing tracks, these drop 3 shapes use the string set 5321 to avoid as many clashes as possible with the bass player.

 3 to 9 Chords

 The further you explore jazz guitar comping, the more important 3 to 9 chords will become in your playing.

 These chords are built by playing the 3rd, 5th, 7th, and 9th of the chord you’re on, essentially replacing the root with the 9th of any chord you’re playing.
 When doing so, you’ll be able to use chords you know in a new context to form a rootless 9th chord sound on the guitar.

 For example, playing a minor 7 chord from the 3rd of a maj7 chord produces a 3 to 9 maj7 sound.

 As you work through these shapes, keep a record of which known chords fit over the underlying changes to produces various 3 to 9 sounds.
 This will allow you to apply 3 to 9 chords to any musical situation as you apply this concept to other keys, chords, and tunes.